TEAMMATES/teammates/docs/maintainer-guide.md

 **Role: PM**

 The PM's actions are the same as when [making a release](#making-a-release), minus the "Closing the release issue" part.

+## Other tasks

+### Branch management

+Ideally, only two branches should exist in the main repository:

+* `master` to contain the latest stable code.
+* `release` to contain the copy of the code running on the live server.

+The usage of any other branch should be accounted for, and the branches should be deleted as soon as they are no longer needed.